Adventure in the Hopfields: Production

-It was based on a novel The Hop Dog published in 1952.

-Filming Locations

 Various filming locations were used in London, while Triggs Farm near Goudhurst in Kent was the main location for filming of the scenes at Longrope Camp where the hop-pickers stay.
 Goudhurst High Street and St Mary the Virgin Church appear in various scenes.
 Also featured are the now-demolished Goudhurst Railway Station and Jill Windmill, above the village of Clayton, West Sussex.

 Critical reception

 The Monthly Film Bulletin said "the production is modest, but the sets are good and the locations well chosen... rates with Johnny on the Run as one of the most successful of CFF's productions to date."

 TV Guide gave the film two out of four stars, noting "An above average children's film, with believable characters and story."

-The Radio Times rated it two out of five stars, writing, "In days of yore, the poor folk of South London flocked to Kent and went hop-picking...this exciting tale offers bullying, theft and a climactic lightning storm.
+The Radio Times rated it two out of five stars, writing, "In days of yore, the poor folk of South London flocked to Kent and went hop-picking ... this exciting tale offers bullying, theft and a climactic lightning storm.
 A little piece of British social history from the future director of The Towering Inferno."

-Filmink called it " a decent, brisk, efficient movie...No one seems to bat an eye as she [Miller] gets on a train and then goes to work – what was the labor market like in 1954 England?"
+FilmInk called it " a decent, brisk, efficient movie ...
+No one seems to bat an eye as she [Mandy Miller] gets on a train and then goes to work – what was the labor market like in 1954 England?"

 Rediscovery

-In 2002, a copy of Adventure in the Hopfields was discovered in a rubbish bin in Chicago, United States, and subsequently purchased by film buff Barry Littlechild for $35.
+In 2002, a copy of Adventure in the Hopfields was discovered in a rubbish bin in Chicago, and subsequently purchased by film buff Barry Littlechild for $35.
 The film was screened at the village hall in Goudhurst, near the filming locations, on 8 March 2002.
 It has since become available on DVD on specialist sites.
 It was shown on Talking Pictures TV in 2021.